Heterozygote advantage: MHC heterozygosity and human scent preferences

 Multiple studies have shown, in double-blind experiments, females prefer the scent of males who are heterozygous at all three MHC loci.
 The reasons proposed for these findings are speculative; however, it has been argued that heterozygosity at MHC loci results in more alleles to fight against a wider variety of diseases, possibly increasing survival rates against a wider range of infectious diseases.
 The latter claim has been tested in an experiment, which showed outbreeding mice to exhibit MHC heterozygosity enhanced their health and survival rates against multiple-strain infections.

 BAFF and autoimmune disease

 B-cell activating factor (BAFF) is a cytokine encoded by the TNFSF13B gene.
 A variant of the gene containing a deletion (GCTGT—>A) renders a shorter mRNA transcript that escapes degradation by microRNA, thus increasing expression of BAFF, which consequently up-regulates the humoral immune response.
 This variant is associated with systemic lupus erythematosus and multiple sclerosis, but heterozygote carriers of the variant have decreased susceptibility to malaria infection.

-Cardiometabolic disease

-Variants of the kinase-related MAP3K5 are associated with lifespan.
-In a study among Japanese-Americans, homozygous individuals have a longer lifespan than heterozygous individuals, indicating a homozygote advantage.